cicsdev/cics-java-liberty-springboot-transactions/README.md

 3. Deploy the CICS bundle project to CICS.

-4. Enable the JVM server and CICS bundle
+4. Enable the JVM server and CICS bundle.

 ## Trying out the sample